hpfdf/2-in-n/README.md

 Given N bottles of samples, up to 2 of them are poisoned.

 You can use mice to exam any subsets of samples.
-For each exam it will tell whether the subset contains a poisoned sample.
+For each exam it will tell whether or not the subset contains poisoned sample.

 Design a strategy that minimize the number of exams in the worst case.
 Also consider strategies when interaction is limited.